 Whether it's in class, your hobbies, or even a future career, you play a crucial role in protecting our environment.
-Recycling motor oil and antifreeze is a simple yet powerful way to safeguard the natural world we all love to explore.
+Recycling used motor oil and antifreeze is a simple yet powerful way to safeguard the natural world we all love to explore.

-So, why Recycle Motor Oil and Antifreeze?
+So, why recycle used motor oil and antifreeze?